cardano-scaling/hydra/docs/monthly/2023-11-monthly.md

 - There was already an item about reacting to main chain parameter changes on the roadmap, which included not only protocol parameter updates, but also hard-fork events.
-With the upcoming hard-fork into `Conway`, we split off the changes needed to navigate such hard-fork and concretized it:
+With the upcoming hard fork into `Conway`, the team split off the changes needed to navigate such hard-fork and concretized it:

   + [Conway support #1177](https://github.com/input-output-hk/hydra/issues/1177) will make the `hydra-node` support Conway and allow users to keep heads open across the hard-fork.